-The Microsoft Surface Book blew people away when the first version was revealed.
-It was a full notebook, but you could detach the large screen from its keyboard (no Type Cover here) and use it like a massive tablet.
+The Microsoft Surface Book blew people away when the company revealed the first version.
+It was a full notebook but you could detach the large screen from its keyboard (no Type Cover here) and use it as a massive tablet.
 The Surface Book 2 is the latest version of this high-end laptop, launched in October 2017.
 The Surface Book 2 is the only Surface PC with two screen size options.
 You can get one with a 13.5-inch 3,000 x 2,000 resolution display, or one with a larger 15-inch 3,240 x 2,160 display.
 Both come with 256GB, 512GB, and 1TB SDD options for storage and the battery life should last up to 17 hours.

 If you choose the 13.5-inch version of the Surface Book 2, you can get it with either 8GB or 16GB of RAM and either a 7th Gen Intel Core i5 chip or an 8th Gen Core i7 processor.
 You also get the NVIDIA GeForce GTX 1050 GPU if you pick the i7 model.
 The i5 version of the notebook weighs 3.38 pounds while the i7 model weighs 3.62 pounds.

 The 15-inch version only comes with 16GB of RAM and the 8th Gen Core i7 chip, along with the NVIDIA GeForce GTX 1060 GPU.
 It weighs 4.20 pounds.
 Both the 13.5-inch and the 15-inch versions come with two USB ports, a USB-C port, two Surface Connect power ports, a 3.5mm headphone jack, and a full SD card slot.
 You also get an 8MP rear camera, an 8MP front-facing camera, dual microphones, and front-facing stereo speakers.